 All work related to the Chinatown Local Development Corporation, the wayfinding project and the Chinatown traffic study have concluded with all eligible payments made.
 One remaining Chinatown project is underway, the Gateways to Chinatown project.
 LMDC received Board authorization in July 2015 to enter into an agreement with New York City Department of Transportation (NYCDOT) for the Gateways to Chinatown project.
-NYCDOT plans to register the design services contract with their design team UAP, in the second quarter of 2019.
-The design team will begin working on three design alternatives based on the selected design at the first public workshop which will occur next quarter.
-LMDC anticipates design being completed in summer 2019 with construction commencing in the fall 2019.
-No funds were spent from this activity during the first quarter of 2019.
+This quarter, NYCDOT registered the design services contract with their design team UAP.
+In addition, the design team presented three design alternatives based on the selected design at the first public workshop this quarter.
+Design is ongoing and NYCDOT anticipates submitting reimbursement requests in the next quarter.